NERC-CEH/data-science-toolbox/guidance/method-publication-guidance.md

 <summary><h4 style="display:inline-block">Scenario 3: my method can not be made publicly available on GitHub</h4></summary>

-1. If the issue is with using GitHub itself, consider an alternative Git platform such as [Bitbucket](https://bitbucket.org/), [Codeberg](https://codeberg.org/) or [GitLab](https://about.gitlab.com/).
-2. If the issue is that your method cannot be made public, jump to [Level 2, Scenario 2](#l2s2) of this guide.
+1. If your method cannot be made public, jump to [Level 2, Scenario 2](#l2s2) of this guide.

 </details>